 - Curbside Cleanup is for Bloomington residents ONLY.
 Excess materials could cost you more money!

-To keep program costs low, quantity limits on accepted items are enforced.
+To ensure sustainability and reduce costs, items limits are in place and will be enforced.
 Item quantity limits are specified below.
 Any items exceeding the specified limits will remain on the curb and residents will need to arrange for bulk material disposal.
 Excess materials will cost you more.
 The following items will be accepted at the curb.

 - Water heaters, microwaves, washers, dryers, stoves, air conditioners, dehumidifiers, freezers, dishwashers, trash compactors, garbage disposals, water coolers, refrigerators.

 - For any appliance big enough for a child or pet to enter, remove the door(s) or tie securely shut.

 - Do not set out appliances until the morning of your pickup.

 - No electronics (TVs, computers, printers, stereos, cell phones etc.)

 - Disassemble or tie down hide-a-way sofa beds so they cannot open when handled.

 - Branches must be smaller than three inches in diameter and five feet in length and tied with twine.
 Place in bundles that can be carried by one person, otherwise, they will not be picked up.